lycis/QtDropbox/CLASSES.md

 Q<Something>Stream classes.

 #### qint64 writeData(const char *data, qint64 len)
-Writes to a file in the Dropbox (not implemented yet).
+Writes to a file in the Dropbox.
+Automatically flushes if the internal buffer reaches a configured threshold (1024 bytes of new data by default).

+## QDropboxFileInfo
+### Description
+This class contains metadata of files or directories in the Dropbox. (not implemented)

 ## QDropboxJson
 ### Description